Virgin Cola

+Virgin Cola was a carbonated cola soft drink, conceptualized by Richard Branson, and launched in 1994 by Virgin Group and Cott Beverage Corporation.
+The drink was created in an attempt to rival the leading Coca-Cola and Pepsi brands.

+The drink launched in 1994 in the United Kingdom, and in 1998 in the United States.
+Other international markets included countries in Europe, the Asia Pacific, the Middle East and Africa, where Virgin Cola was either licensed to local bottling plants, or imported.
+Virgin Cola often engaged in unconventional marketing initiatives, such as its launch of 'The Pammy', a special edition bottle that resembled the curves of actress and model, Pamela Anderson.

-Virgin Cola was a carbonated cola soft drink, launched in 1994.
-In 2009, it was discontinued in the United Kingdom, and in 2014 it was stopped being made by its final licensee, in Bangladesh.
+In 2001, Virgin Cola left the U.S. market, and the UK bottling license then changed from Cott to Princes Group, and then eventually to Silver Spring Soft Drinks.
+In 2009, it was discontinued in the UK as its final major stocker, the supermarket Asda, ceased sales.
+In 2013, it was discontinued by its licensee in the Philippines, and then was discontinued in 2014 by its final licensee in Bangladesh and ceased existence.

+Branson has since stated in retrospect that Virgin Cola was not much different to Coca-Cola or Pepsi, and learned from the experience to only go into markets where Virgin could be significantly better than the competition.

 History

+Virgin Cola advertised on a privilege sign (licensed locally by Asia Brewery) in front of a sari-sari store in Quezon City, Philippines.

 Virgin Cola was set up during the early 1990s in conjunction with Cott, an American-Canadian company that specialises in bottling own-label drinks.
 Cott was looking for a major international brand that could have worldwide appeal.
 Virgin Group founder, Richard Branson was looking to widen the Virgin name and to rival the Coca-Cola and Pepsi brands.

 Virgin Cola began to hit international shores within its first year.
 The UK first served the drink on Virgin Atlantic flights, on-board shops on Virgin Trains and also at Virgin Cinemas.
 The Gulliver's Kingdom chain of theme parks in the UK also sold post-mix Virgin Cola.
 This led Virgin Cola to agree a distribution deal with British supermarket retailer Tesco in 1994.

-A promotional blimp can be seen saving a woman’s life on the show Baywatch, in the episode “The Runaways”, first aired in the U.S. on May 20, 1995.
+A promotional blimp can be seen saving a woman's life on the show Baywatch, in the episode "The Runaways", first aired in the U.S. on May 20, 1995.
 The episode features Richard Branson heavily.

 From 1996, the 500ml bottles were marketed as "The Pammy", as their curves were designed to resemble Pamela Anderson who was at the height of her popularity in the UK at the time.
-It went on to be launched in France, Belgium and South Africa.
+It went on to be launched in Europe, starting with France and Belgium.

+In February 1998, Virgin Cola was launched in South Africa.